alexlaverty/laverty-mcgree-family-history/index.md

 The President ; Certainly £500 were put on the estimates for the bridge.

 Cr.
-Dowle : The money wasplaced on the estimates to get a report; That report is now to hand, and it states the bridge is not necessary.
+Dowle : The money was placed on the estimates to get a report; That report is now to hand, and it states the bridge is not necessary.
 The report was adopted, so that put an end to the matter.
 Judging by the manner the councillors had just spoken, and especially Cr.
 Wallace, the Engineer was a man of great abilities, so they could not very well refuse to accept his report.
 To pass the motion would mean flying in the face of the report;

 The President : Let the engineer prepare estimates for the bridge, and if it can be done for £500 it will be taken into consideration.